#Article

 Credit: Centers for Medicare & Medicaid

-5. Determine Root Causes
+5. Determine the Root Causes of Workplace Incidents

 Then, ask why each contributing factor occurred.
 You may find the same root cause for multiple contributing factors.